bml-research/Labcourses/short/buffers_growth.md

 $$HA (weak\ acid) \leftrightarrow H^+ (proton) + A^- (conjugate\ base)$$

 The ionisation of the weak acid results in the release of a proton and the conjugate base.
-The reversible reaction is dependent on an equilibrium constant, $$K_a$$, known as the **acid dissociation constant**.
+The reversible reaction is dependent on an equilibrium constant, $K_a$, known as the **acid dissociation constant**.

 $$K_a = \frac{[H^+] \cdot [A^-]}{[HA]}$$